 2. Think like your customer

-When you’re planning out your lists of keywords, think about what your customer would be searching for.
+When you’re planning out your lists of keywords, think about the intent of your customer.
+This will determine what search phrases they will likely type into the search box.
 The better you can match their search, the better returns your ad campaigns will bring.

 As a marketer or small business owner, you’re so caught up in your own day-to-day world.
 Stepping out to really understand what your customers type into Google search can be challenging.

-Researching potential customers on social sites to understand the lingo they use.
+- Researching potential customers on social sites or blogs they like to read to understand the lingo they use.
 For example, if you market for a fishing gear business, do a simple search for what you think your keyword are (like fishing trip) on sites like Google+.
 You’ll find the keywords, and hashtags your potential customers are using:

 - Using search tools , like the Keyword Planner which I’ll discuss this below.